bedrocketjmd/ruby-boxxspring-sdk/README.md

-boxspring-ruby-client
+boxxspring-ruby-client
 =====================

-The Boxspring ruby client.
+The Boxxspring ruby client.